pret/pokecrystal/docs/battle_anim_commands.md

 Calls a script.

+There is no call stack.
+The return address is overwritten, so the maximum call depth is 1.

 ## `$FF`: `anim_ret`

-Ends the script and returns to the place where it was called.
+Ends the script and returns to where it was called from.
 If there was no caller, the animation ends.